The Lion King

 Sex & Nudity

-There is no sexual content or nudity in this film.
-The relationships depicted are familial and platonic.
+There is no sexual content or nudity in this film as it focuses on animals in their natural habitat.

 Violence & Gore